How much house can I

 The costs buyers consistently underestimate.

 81% of homeowners say total costs were higher than expected.
-Average annual hidden costs nationally: $21,400 — maintenance, repairs, utilities, landscaping, HVAC service.
-Budget at least $150–$300/month beyond your mortgage payment as a non-negotiable reserve.
+Average annual hidden costs nationally: $21,400.
+That covers maintenance, repairs, utilities, landscaping, and HVAC service.
+Budget at least $150-$300/month beyond your mortgage payment as a non-negotiable reserve.

 This isn't a reason not to buy.
 It's the reason not to buy at max approval with zero cushion.
 The house that costs $2,400/month at the approved ceiling will also need a $4,000 HVAC in year three.
 Have room for both.